A Practice of Jacobs Counsel LLCServing NY · NJ · OH — Vol. 2026

 Use the exemption now

 Under current federal law, the lifetime gift and GST exemption is approximately $15M per individual in 2026 (subject to change by future legislation).
-A SLAT lets you use exemption now, take advantage of the level available under current law, and move future appreciation out of the estate while keeping practical access through your spouse.

 The reciprocal trust trap

 If both spouses create SLATs for each other with substantially similar terms, the IRS applies the reciprocal trust doctrine and treats each spouse as having created a trust for themselves — collapsing the strategy and pulling both trusts back into each estate.
-We design around this with differentiated terms, timing, trustees, distribution standards, beneficiary classes, and funding assets.

 Frequently Asked